 Whole family wellbeing

 Try and create a new routine.
 This can help to give everyone in the family a sense of purpose and decrease the feeling of uncertainty.
 Make a plan for the day or week that includes the following:

 - Learning Think about time for education: Your child’s school will probably have made arrangements for continued learning at home.
 You can also find extra resources and help with lessons including fun activities at BBC bitesize.
 Don’t be hard on yourself, it is hard to juggle education with children alongside your own work demands.
 Encourage the whole family to think of some new skills they want to master like learning a new language check out www.duolingo.com or languagedrops.com, practicing music or completing an art project.

 - Relax let your child have time to just be themselves and relax.
 Remember school is not all study.
 You can find lots of ideas at annafreud.org/on-my-mind/self-care/.
 It is also important that you and your children stay connected with friends virtually or by phone.

 - Exercise Children and young people need to be active for 60 minutes a day, which can be more difficult when spending longer periods of time indoors.
-If you can safely exercise outside the house once a day, why not head out as a family for a walk or cycle ride.
+If you can safely exercise outside the house, why not head out as a family for a walk or cycle ride.
 See Change4Life for some ideas for indoor games and activities.
 You and your children can join the nations PE class with Joe Wickes or you could learn to dance with Oti Mabuse.

 - Healthy food It may be tempting to give your child treats, such as sweets or chocolate, to compensate for being housebound, but this is not good for their health, especially as they will not be able to be to run around or be as active as they normally are.
 Visit the One You website for healthy recipes and treats.
 You could use the time you have at home to cook together as a family and become healthier.
 Get some top tips on our Get food smart page.